 Competent NEB5a E.coli bacterial cells (C2987I, New England Biolabs) were transformed with plasmids containing the gene of interest.
-For each transformation, $1\mu L$ of plasmid DNA was added to the $50\mu L$ of freshly thawed NEB5a cells in a 1.5mL microcentrifuge tube and incubated on ice for 30 min.
+For each transformation, 1μ L of plasmid DNA was added to the 50 μ L of freshly thawed NEB5a cells in a 1.5mL microcentrifuge tube and incubated on ice for 30 min.
+This amounts of plasmid DNA and bacteria have been empirically optimized for reliable transformation efficiency in our lab.